-Successful completion of the Honors Program requires a cumulative grade point average of 3.40 or higher and completion of five honors courses (15 or more credits), at least two of which are at the 300 or 400 level (6 or more credits).
-Completion of the Honors Program will be designated on the student's transcript and diploma, and students will receive a commemorative Honors Medal at graduation.
+Successful completion of the Honors Program requires a cumulative grade point average of 3.40 or higher and completion of seven honors courses (18 or more credits), at least two of which are at the 300-or 400-level.